fowles/building-a-lock-free-mpmc-queue/queue-diagrams.md

       </table>
     >;
   ];
-  filled -> q:head;
+  "head\ncommitted" -> q:h0;
-  filling -> q:head;
+  "head\npending" -> q:h0;
 }
 ```

 Note:

 - SLOW DOWN
-- instead of a single head pointer we keep a filling pointer
+- instead of a single head pointer we keep a pending pointer
 - when a new thread wants to push an element

 -----